stepanex/AoE2-Competetive-mods-pack/README.md

 # AoE2 Competetive mods pack
-This pack makes Age of Empires 2 graphics more suitable to competetive playing.
+This pack makes Age of Empires 2 graphics more suitable for competetive playing.

 # Installation
 Copy everything to your Age of Empires 2 game directory.
 You should backup your game directory first.